jonathanmccann/auction-alert/README.md

 In Action
 ========

-See a demo of this web application at http://test-auctionalert.rhcloud.com/
+See this web application in action at http://auctionalert.com/

 Configuration
 ========